 Using a different login type will create a second account, even if you use the same email address for both accounts.
 For example, logging in with Google one time and Yahoo another time will create two accounts.
 You can later link the logins if you choose.

 You the subscription level for your account subscription yourself at any time.
 When upgrading, the charge will prorate to accommodate your previous purchase.
 When downgrading, it will set the change to happen when your annual renewal date comes up.

 When you want to create, share, or use a map between sessions we have to know who you are.
 We use a unique identifier to associate your saved account information back to your login.

 On the app, we require all users to login because of how integral checking permissions for downloading map layers and access to layers are.
-At some point in the future we may allow a guest account on the app that can't save maps and doesn't need a login, but at this point we don't support this, except in for team-account-based events.
+At some point in the future we may allow a guest account on the app that can't save maps and doesn't need a login, but at this point we don't support this, except in for team-account-based temporary sub teams.

 Developing safe and secure login practices, storage of passwords, verification of identity for reset or account or passwords all take a large amount of time, development effort and money.
 We went with an open protocol for verifying user identity called OpenID to ensure that this process was safe and cost effective.

 The protocol used is OpenID, which facilitates verification of a user by established login procedures, its used by several major tech companies.
 It is validated, secure, and well supported.